inaciose/rosarm_control/README.md

-# rosarm_control
+w# rosarm_control
 ROS package with scripts for simple robotic arms control

-This package requires one of the following arm description packages for the specific robotic arm
+This package requires one of the following arm description packages for the specific robotic arm:
 - ebamk2_description

 The robotic arm must be controlled by a mcu runing compatible firmware